Chapter 8 Advising Travelers with Specific Needs

 Humanitarian service can damage personal health.
 Studies involving long-term humanitarian workers have noted that >35% report that their personal health status deteriorated during the mission.
 Accidents and violence are documented risks for humanitarian aid workers and cause more deaths than disease and natural causes.
 Recent estimates place the risk of violence-related deaths, medical evacuations, and hospitalizations at approximately 6 per 10,000 person-years among aid workers.
 Conditions and outcomes vary by location, nature of the humanitarian event, and time spent in the field.

 However, risks to humanitarian aid workers are not uniformly distributed across the spectrum of humanitarian aid.
-For example, in 2009 a survey of violence against humanitarian aid workers found that a small number of insecure locations (Afghanistan, Darfur [Sudan], and Somalia) accounted for >60% of these events.
+Ongoing surveillance of violence directed against humanitarian and disaster relief aid workers continues to demonstrate that a small number of insecure locations (Afghanistan, Pakistan, Sudan, and Somalia) account for most of these events.

 Evaluation and Pre-Travel Medical Care

 Those who will be providing medical care or participating in clinical research as part of their humanitarian activities should be evaluated in terms of occupational risk and the need for preventive preexposure or postexposure interventions.
-Humanitarian aid workers destined for areas of active conflict or limited police presence may benefit from specialized security briefings, either provided by the employing agency or private sources.
+Disaster relief and humanitarian aid workers destined for areas of active conflict or limited police presence may benefit from specialized security briefings, either provided by the employing agency or private sources.
 Medical facilities may be compromised by the disaster or overwhelmed in responding to it.
 Therefore, volunteers with underlying conditions or pregnant women should be counseled against travel and encouraged to support the response in other ways.
+Travelers planning to participate in animal rescue should review information available in Chapter 6, Taking Animals & Animal Products across International Borders, and discuss rabies preexposure prophylaxis with a health care provider.

 Regardless of the area of the world in which the aid worker will be deployed, certain basics should be addressed in the pre-travel encounter, including routine vaccinations, malaria chemoprophylaxis (if appropriate), food and water precautions, self-treatment for travelers’ diarrhea, risks from insect bites, and injury prevention.